cc0x/vimrc/README.md

 	map <leader>ct :cd ~/projects/cuncon-vimrc<cr>
 	map <leader>cw :cd ~/projects/linux<cr>

-You can also install your plugins, for instance, via pathogen you can install [vim-rails](https://github.com/tpope/vim-rails):
+You can also install your plugins, for instance, via vim-plug you can install [vim-rails](https://github.com/tpope/vim-rails) by add some thing like this to ~/.cuncon-vimrc/my_config.vim:

-	cd ~/.cuncon-vimrc
-	git clone git://github.com/tpope/vim-rails.git bundle/vim-rails
+	call plug#begin('~/.cuncon-vimrc/bundle')
+	Plug 'tpope/vim-rails'
+	call plug#end

 ## Key Mappings